Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Disease Informed deep learning method

-In order to train the multilayer feed-forward network, the backpropagation algorithm \cite{2020_lillicrap_backpropagation} is generally employed.
-This is a supervised learning method in which the network's output is compared to a known target during training to indicate how well the network is performing.
-In order to optimize the weights and biases of the network, a loss function is defined.
+In order to train the multilayer feed-forward network, the backpropagation (BP) algorithm \cite{2020_lillicrap_backpropagation} is generally applied.
+This is a supervised learning method in which the outputs of the network are compared to a known target during training to indicate how well the network is performing.
+In order to optimize the weights and biases of the network, a loss function is considered.
 The BP algorithm is then used to compute the gradient of the loss function.
-This process utilizes the chain rule to compute the derivative of the loss function with respect to the weights and biases within the network.
-These parameters are then updated iteratively to minimize the loss, as illustrated in Figure \ref{fig: The Schematic of Backpropagation for FNN}.
-This process ensures effective weight and bias adjustments, enhancing the network’s ability to learn from data.
-The BP algorithm can be formulated as follows:
+This process utilizes the chain rule to compute the derivative of the loss function with respect to the weights and biases.
+The weights and biases are then updated iteratively to minimize the loss, as illustrated in Figure \ref{fig: The Schematic of Backpropagation for FNN}.
+This process ensures appropriate weight and bias adjustments, enhancing the ability of network to learn from data.
+The BP algorithm is given as follows: